Compliments of Ina Garten, the Barefoot Contessa

 - Remove the chicken from the oven, sprinkle it with the lemon juice, cover the skillet tightly with aluminum foil, and allow to rest for 10 to 15 minutes.
 Cut the chicken into quarters or eighths, sprinkle with salt, and serve hot with the pan juices, cooked lemon, and onion.

-Note: Recipe and photo from Cooking for Jeffrey by Ina Garten, Clarkson Potter/Publishers
+Copyright 2016, Cooking for Jeffrey by Ina Garten, Clarkson Potter/Publishers